harveyworkexperience/C-Video-Live-Streaming/README.md

 The main purpose of the programs is to learn how to code a UDP server to send raw image bytes to a UDP client which can then process the bytes to be used for displaying.

+## Images
+The images used in this solution can be found here: https://drive.google.com/file/d/1XFW3JyXogxMKAQfbi7BQ-JuZ_bDKdAw-/view

 ## ImageUDPClient